ory/docs/docs/keto/index.md

 }
 ```

-### Checking Permissions
+### Check permissions

 The Check API is the main API.
-It gives a simple true or false answer to a permission request, e.g.
+It gives a simple true or false answer to a permission request, for example
 `Is user x allowed to read document y?`.
 The answer is calculated from all relationships and rules defined in the Ory Permission
 Language.
 This API should be used by your application to check if a user is allowed to perform any action, so it should be in the
 critical path of every request.